Android-for-Python/Android-for-Python-Users/README.md

    self.service.stop(self.mActivity)
 ```

-As explained in the next section this does not work with a sticky foreground service.
+As explained in the next section, this does not work with a sticky foreground service.
 The general way to stop a service is to re-initialize the service then immediately stop it:

 ```python
    # a general way to stop a service